Kristify/docs/docs/GettingStarted/configuration.md

 ??? example
     `message=No metaname found!
 Refunding.`

-#### Nonexistant item (`nonexistantItem`)
+#### Nonexistent item (`nonexistantItem`)

-This messge will be sent when the customer has sent payment to a item, which does not exist.
+This message will be sent when the customer has sent payment to an item, which does not exist.

 ??? example
     `message=The item you requested is not available for purchase`